blackgate/ractive-componentify/readme.md

 b.bundle();
 ```

 By default ractive-componentify uses the `ract` extension.
-If you want to use another extension (`html` for example), you can do it this way:
+If you want to use another one (`html` for example), you can do it this way:

 ```javascript
 var browserify   = require('browserify');